-If you’ve tried to have a conversation with someone who isn’t particularly interested in personal finance, then you know it can be challenging.
+If you’ve tried to converse with someone who isn’t particularly interested in personal finance, then you know it can be challenging.
 Budgeting, investing, or tax strategy aren’t the most exciting topics.
-If the information isn’t interesting and relatable, the average person will be quick to roll their eyes with boredom.
+If the information isn’t interesting and relatable, the average person will quickly roll their eyes with boredom.

 The Importance of Financial Literacy in Our Communities

 I believe the key to making personal finance relatable is to show the impact on your everyday life.
 Financial stability can reduce stress, improve marriages, provide more flexibility in life, and allow you to give generously.
 Then you can instill the same values within your family.

 Financial literacy can significantly improve almost all aspects of your life.

 Below are four organizations you can support that will help you make a difference in your community today.
 These organizations have the framework and a proven model that directly helps promote financial literacy.
 Donating to an organization such as the Plutus Foundation can provide funding for people in their communities, making a difference.
 Whether you’re able to give time or money, I hope everyone who reads this takes a step back to think about the impact we’re making in our communities.